-Oven safety tips.
+Oven safety tips for home cooks.

-Whether for everyday home cooking or holiday meals and baking, it's a good time to share these oven safety reminders with everyone in your household.
+Whether you're preparing more meals at home nowadays or planning some holiday baking, it's a good time to share these oven safety reminders with everyone in your household.

-- Use foil liners with caution.
-They can trap heat and create a fire hazard. - If using foil in the oven, keep it at least 11⁄2 inches from oven wall. - Never cover gas oven racks, slots, holes or passages with foil. - Watch for soot on any part of the oven surface this could indicate carbon monoxide generation.
+- Never use an oven to heat a room. - Keep young children away from the oven while in use. - Use aluminum foil liners with caution because they can trap heat and create a fire hazard. - If you're using foil to cover food in the oven, keep it at least 11⁄2 inches from oven walls. - For gas ranges, never cover oven racks as well as slots, holes or passages in the oven bottom - with aluminum foil.
+Doing so blocks air flow and may cause carbon monoxide buildup. - Watch for soot on any part of the oven surface this could indicate carbon monoxide generation.
 Contact a qualified repair professional.